sayeemabdullah/React-Cribsheet/README.md

 To access the members we can use `person.talk()` or `person[‘name’] = ‘Abdullah’`.

-We can extract the properties like below code without going the tradition way:
+We can extract the properties like the below code without going the traditional way:

 ``` js